diagrams/diagrams-doc/doc/arrow.rst

 The head and tail shape
 -----------------------

-The `arrowHead` and `arrowTail` fields contain information needed to construct the head and tail of the arrow.
-The most important aspect being the shape of the head and tail.
-So for example if we set `arrowHead=spike` and `arrowTail=quill`,
+The `arrowHead` and `arrowTail` fields contain information needed to construct the head and tail of the arrow, the most important aspect being the shape.
+So, for example, if we set `arrowHead=spike` and `arrowTail=quill`,

 .. class:: lhs